BestTimesToVisit.com Logo

 nature

-Descend the iconic ladder into this natural swimming pool, a breathtaking turquoise oasis framed by lush jungle.
-The water is surprisingly warm and crystal clear, perfect for a refreshing dip.
-Visit during low tide for calmer waters and to explore the surrounding rock formations.
+Descend the ladder into this natural swimming hole, a breathtaking turquoise pool framed by lush jungle.
+The water is crystal clear, perfect for a refreshing dip and snorkeling amongst vibrant marine life.
+Visit during low tide for calmer waters and easier access.

 Best time: May-Oct